 Coffee quickly became the social drink of the time.
 Just like we do today, people used to meet at these qahveh khanehs and spend time with each other over some of this fantastic brew.
 As a number of religious tourists visited the region, word of this wonder drink quickly spread to other parts of the world too.

 Eventually the drink reached England and by the 17th century, there were 300 coffee shops in London alone.
-It didn’t take long for coffee to reach the New World and flourish in other places too.
-Countries like India, Japan, Indonesia, Philippines, etc., started cultivating coffee with a great deal of success.
+It didn’t take long for the coffee to reach the New World and flourish in other places too.
+Countries like India, Japan, Indonesia, Philippines started cultivating coffee with a great deal of success.
 Missionaries, traders, and travelers contributed to the spread of coffee throughout the world.